-- The official responsible for the information does not do a good job in identifying the information. - The request is not as clear as it could be, or the officials processing the request do not read it carefully. - ➤ There is bad faith and some information is deliberately hidden or withheld. - ➤ It is complicated to find all of the information responding to a request and so shortcuts are taken and only part of the information is provided.
+➤ The official responsible for the information does not do a good job in identifying the information.

+- The request is not as clear as it could be, or the officials processing the request do not read it carefully. - There is bad faith, and some information is deliberately hidden or withheld. - ➤ It is complicated to find all the information requested, so shortcuts are taken and only part of the information is provided.

-Where it really is difficult to respond fully to a request, it is legitimate to discuss this with the requester and ask if they would be satisfied with only parts of the information or whether there are certain parts that are more important for them to receive more urgently.
+Where it really is difficult to respond fully to a request, it is legitimate to discuss this with the requester and ask if they would be satisfied with only parts of the information or whether there are certain parts which are more important for them to receive more urgently.

-Attempting to charge excessive fees is a problem in many countries, although hopefully this would not be such a serious problem in Jordan.
+Attempting to charge excessive fees is a problem in many countries, although hopefully this is not a serious problem in the Maldives.
 Tracking requests is often done poorly, in most cases because no system is in place, although this can also happen where care is not taken to enter each request into the system or where requests are processed in different locations by different people and the tracking systems are not properly integrated.
 Having a sophisticated, central tracking system can really make a huge difference here.

-- 1. Any individual can make a request for information and this should also include legal bodies.
-Foreigners are not covered by the Law, but there is also no prohibition, at least in the right to information law, on providing information to them. - 2.
-Requests should be made in writing, delivered in person or by mail.
-Better practice is also to receive requests or orally or electronically.
-Assistance should be provided where necessary to this end and requests should be registered and the requester should be provided with the registration number. - 3.
-The information officer is required to respond to requests in 30 days which cannot be extended, even for complex requests. - 4.
-Public authorities need to put in place systems or protocols to ensure this happens, including instructions to all officials to cooperate with the information officer.
-This should include systems for finding information where its location is not obvious. - 5.
-Requesters may indicate a preference for different ways of accessing information, such as inspecting documents or getting copies of them.
-Public authorities should try to respect these preferences and will need to have in place appropriate facilities for this (especially providing a place to inspect documents). - 6.
-Fees should be limited to the cost of copying the information, in accordance with a central fee schedule for this, and public authorities need systems for assessing and collecting fees. - 7.
-Meeting the time limits is a particular challenge in many countries, as well as avoiding mute refusals.
+- 1. Any person, including legal entities and foreigners, can make a request for information. - 2.
+Requests should generally be made in writing (except in the case where disability or illiteracy makes an oral request necessary), delivered in person or by mail or electronically (through email or the central portal).
+Assistance should be provided where necessary to this end and requests should be registered and the requester should be provided with a receipt. - 3.
+The information officer is required to respond to requests in 21 days, except in the following narrow circumstances where this timeline can be extended by 14 days: - where the request will require undergoing extensive research; - where the information requested is voluminous; or - where the time to complete the request would "impede significantly the general functions of the State Institute". - 4.
+Public authorities should put in place systems or protocols to ensure that requests are processed in time, and also ensure that officials are aware of their duties to cooperate with the information officer, along with systems for finding information where its location is not obvious.

+- 5. Requesters may indicate a preference for different ways of accessing information, such as inspecting documents or getting copies of them.
+Public authorities should respect these preferences except in narrow circumstances where doing so would "delay the general functions of the State Institute", be detrimental to the preservation of the information or would infringe copyright.
+Public authorities will need to have in place appropriate facilities for this (especially providing a place to inspect documents). - 6.
+Fees should be limited to the cost of copying and sending the information, in accordance with a fee schedule for this, and public authorities need systems for assessing and collecting fees.
+No fees should be charged where requesters are requesting their personal information, where the processing of the request does not meet the statutory timelines or where it would amount to a barrier to accessing information for a financially disadvantaged person. - 7.
+Meeting the time limits is a particular challenge in many countries, including the Maldives, as well as avoiding mute refusals.
 Other challenges include avoiding providing incomplete or wrong information and poor tracking of requests.

+Exercise C

+The Form for Requests for Information Working in Pairs

-Session 6: How to Interpret the Exceptions
+Session 5: How to Interpret the Exceptions